ahmetsezerr/ahmetsezerr/README.md

 ## Hello, this is **Ahmet Sezer**
-I’m a Java Developer focused on building efficient web applications with Spring Boot and React.
-Passionate about backend development and always exploring new technologies.
+Java Developer with a focus on building efficient, scalable web applications using Spring Boot and React.
+Passionate about both robust backend development and exploring the integration of Machine Learning and Image Processing to create intelligent, data-driven solutions.

 **For More Details**